 Not to mention, Constant Contact also automatically segments contacts so you always send the right messages to the correct people.
 Last but not least, this software also re-sends emails to non-openers (without you having to do a thing!).
 As such, Constant Contact has grown into one of the better email services specifically for autoresponders.

 Knowledge is power.
-Once you start tracking these metrics, you can then make the necessary improvements to your email marketing strategies.
+Once you start tracking these metrics in your autoresponders, you can then make the necessary improvements to your email marketing strategies.

 This upgrade allows small businesses and nonprofits to put their marketing on autopilot with personalized, scheduled and targeted emails.
 You can also ask for customer feedback via social media and emails containing online polls and surveys.
 There’s also an option for nonprofits to collect and track their donations online.